Outliving Your Money Is Not a Spending Problem

 It is a long sequence of decisions stretched across decades.

-How long will my money support the life I want to live.
+The better question is: how long will my money support the life I want to live?

 That is the Wealthspan question.